thosgood/this-weeks-finds/markdown/151-200/week175.md

 something we do all the time in physics.

-More precisely, given any self-adjoint operator A in our von Neumann algebra and any measurable function f: R \to R, we want there to be a self-adjoint operator f(A) that again lies in our von Neumann algebra.
+More precisely, given any self-adjoint operator A in our von Neumann algebra and any measurable function f\colon  R \to  R, we want there to be a self-adjoint operator f(A) that again lies in our von Neumann algebra.
 To make sure this works, we need our von Neumann algebra to be "closed" in a certain sense.
 The nice thing is that we can state this